bvchess/taxman/README.md

 The player wins by 3.

 The game caught my attention as an interesting optimization problem.
-How large a game can a computer play?
+How large a game can a computer play and get the best possible score?
 There are N factorial potential sequences of moves, so the search space is large.
 This project can play an optimal game (achieve the best possible score) for values of N up to 683.
 Past that I run out of patience and/or CPU time.

 Usage
 ---------------